Indonesian drivers license

 The Indonesian drivers license is no longer available to visitors on a 30 day tourist visa.

-The minimum age for the motorbike license (SIM C) and the car license (SIM A) is 17 years old.
+In Indonesia, the minimum age to obtain a Motorcycle license (SIM C) or a Car license (SIM A) is 17 years old.

-The process isn’t that difficult and corruption has almost completely dissapeared due to strict regulations and webcams that monitor the police men.
+The process isn’t that difficult and corruption has almost completely disappeared due to strict regulations and webcams that monitor the police men.
 The hardest thing is getting clear instructions from police officers.

 If you’re in South-Bali, then you will need to go to the Polresta in Jalan Gunung Sanghyang in West Denpasar.
 Long trousers are required when entering the police station.